Helena, Arkansas. A Tale Begins.

 “If we did kill him.”

 “We did.
 We’d better have or there’ll be hell to pay.
 He’ll help us, so keep your mouth shut and hang close to your brother.
 We may need to shut him up if he starts to rave about what happened and to throw names about.
 Cut those leathers off him and toss the scabbard into the river.
-It was too dark to see anything clearly and we didn’t expect this kind of trouble.
+Remember, It was too dark to see anything clearly and we didn’t expect this kind of trouble.
 They took us by surprise as we waited.
-We were unarmed, remember!”
+We were unarmed!”
+They'd concoct some tale or other.

 “What about him?
 He’s still out there.
-He must have recognized us, with Jeff trying to play games like that, and he might try to make it to his father, if he lives, if he gets out of the river, and bring the law down on us.”
+He must have recognized us, with Jeff trying to play games like that, and he might try to make it to his father too, if he lives, if he gets out of the river, and brings the law down on us.”

 “Who?
 He wasn’t even here and neither were we.
 We’ll take that risk.
 He recognized us right enough, thanks to your stupid brother taunting him like that, but he won’t survive that wound from what I saw, and not if this is his blood and not ours—and it is—and neither will Jefferson if we don’t get him seen to.
 If he lives, one of us has to be with him at all times to keep him quiet.”